openshift/enhancements/enhancements/installer/single-node-installation-bootstrap-in-place.md

 #### OpenShift-installer

-Add new `create single-node-ignition-config` command to the installer to create `bootstrap-in-place-for-live-iso.ign` Ignition config.
+We will add a new `create single-node-ignition-config` command to the installer to create `bootstrap-in-place-for-live-iso.ign` Ignition config.
 This new target will not output master.ign and worker.ign.
 Allow the user to specify the target disk drive for coreos-installer using environment